jose-omar-landa/jose-omar-landa/README.md

-## Hello! 👋
+## Hello!
+I'm Jose Landa. 👋

-I'm Jose Landa.
-I'm currently a student at WGU pursing my Bachelor's in Computer Science.
+I'm currently a student at WGU pursuing my Bachelor's in Computer Science.

+I'm currently working towards a career change into Software Engineering, as I've been a Registered Nurse for nearly 10 years!

+I also enjoy game development, and recently published a small platformer to itch.io!

 ---
 ### Profile Statistics